Konamiman/Sjasm/README.txt

 - The listfile doesn't always look that good.
 - Commas in strings in macroarguments are not ignored.
 - Sourcelines are not further processed after an ELSE, ENDwhatever and the like.
-- Using INCLUDE instead of INCBIN isn't detected, and will crash SjASM quite nicely.
+- Using INCLUDE instead of INCBIN isn't detected, and will crash Sjasm quite nicely.
-- The combination of comments, strings and the af' register can be very confusing for SjASM :)
+- The combination of comments, strings and the af' register can be very confusing for Sjasm :)

 Files
 -----
-The SjASM package consists of the following files: sjasm.exe     - the Win32 executable. sjasm.txt     - this file.
+The Sjasm package consists of the following files: sjasm.exe     - the Win32 executable. sjasm.txt     - this file. license.txt   - the license file.

 Sorry, no Linux executable for v0.39h (but you can generate one from the sources, the original Makefile is included)

 RUN!
 ====
-To use SjASM:
+To use Sjasm:

 sjasm [options] inputfile [outputfile [listfile [exportfile]]]